Who Can Use the Graduate Writing Studio (GWS):

 - One paper copy of whatever you are working on

 - Your laptop/tablet (optional)

 - Your assignment, instructions, forms, guidelines, etc.

-- Supporting documents- articles, books that will help during the session to advance your progress
+- Relevant research materials- articles, course text, books that will help during the session to advance your progress

 All services are confidential.
 No information about graduate student use of our services will be released except information required by university policy or law.